sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 If there is a system with 3 I2C buses, two controllowed by a *controller chip* and one *big-banged*, there would be 3 instances of `i2c_adapter` and 2 instances of an `i2c_algorithm`.

+An `i2c_adapter`is used to identify a physical I2C bus.

 ### I2C Client
 Each *device* connected to the bus is represented by the `struct i2c_client` (include/linux/i2c.h).
 This **maybe** defined beforehand in board-related code (arch/arm/mach.../board-omap...c).
 The device has an *address* that is used by driver to determine where the device is on the bus.
 This address is hardcoded by the device?
 It's something like 0x14.
 The device also has a *name* and an *interrupt number* used to trigger and interrupt.

 You must tell the *client* about the *adapter* which represents its bus line.
 When you want to read or write to device, it must know which bus line to use for communication.
 The *client* represents the device to linux.
 Since the device is hardware, this is usually defined under [Board Information](###I2C-Board-Information)

+`i2c_client` is used to abstact a slave device sitting in the I2C bus.

 ###  I2C Board Information
 Again, this may be where the `i2c_client` is defined in `struct i2c_board_info` (include/linux/i2c.h).